DohaKhamaiseh/drf-auth/README.md

-`python3 -m venv .venv` to create virtual environment `source .venv/bin/activate` to activate virtual environment `pip install -r requirements.txt` to install all dependencies `npm install` to install all dependencies
+`python3 -m venv .venv` to create virtual environment `source .venv/bin/activate` to activate virtual environment `pip install -r requirements.txt` to install all dependencies

 ### Initialize the application
 - cd into project directory
-- Write`python manage.py runserver` in terminal to run the project
+- Write`docker compose up --build` in terminal to run the project

 ### Tests